Josh015/hello-composition-rs/README.md

 # Rust HelloComposition sample

-This sample is adapted from the code created in the [Using the Visual Layer with Win32](https://docs.microsoft.com/windows/uwp/composition/using-the-visual-layer-with-win32) and [Using the Visual Layer with Windows Forms](https://docs.microsoft.com/windows/uwp/composition/using-the-visual-layer-with-windows-forms) tutorials and the [minesweeper-rs](https://github.com/robmikh/minesweeper-rs) project.
+This sample is adapted from the code created in the [Using the Visual Layer with Win32](https://docs.microsoft.com/windows/uwp/composition/using-the-visual-layer-with-win32) and [Using the Visual Layer with Windows Forms](https://docs.microsoft.com/windows/uwp/composition/using-the-visual-layer-with-windows-forms) tutorials as well as the [minesweeper-rs](https://github.com/robmikh/minesweeper-rs) project.
 It's a simple user interface (UI) that demonstrates how to add Universal Windows Platform (UWP) [Visual Layer](https://docs.microsoft.com/windows/uwp/composition/visual-layer) content to a Rust app.

 The Visual Layer APIs provide a high performance, retained-mode API for graphics, effects, and animations.
 It's the recommended  replacement for DirectComposition in apps that run on Windows 10.